ramesh-kc/tech-companies-nepal/README.md

 ```
  docker run -p 8085:8085 --name tech-companies-nepal --link mysql-standalone:mysql -d tech-companies-nepal
 ```
-- if you want to see the logs what's going with mysql and spring boot
+- if you want to see the logs what's going with mysql and spring boot, use the following docker commands.
 ```
  docker logs tech-companies-nepal
  docker logs mysql-standalone